mono/opentk/README.md

 4 - Remove the call to Run in OnLoad overridden method

-5 - To Execute on Rendering thread
+5 - To Execute on Rendering thread.

 		rendering_ExecutionContext.BeginInvoke(new Action(async()=>{
 				await ...